-The involvement of genomics, proteomics, bioinformatics and efficient technologies like, combinatorial chemistry, high throughput screening (HTS), virtual screening, in vitro, in silico ADMET screening, de novo and structure-based drug design serves to expedite as well as economize the modern day drug discovery process [25].
-Structure based computational drug design methods mainly focus on the design of molecules for a target site/active sites with known three dimensional structure, generate candidate molecules, check the molecules for their drug-likeness, dock these molecules with the target, rank them according to their binding affinities, further optimize the molecules to improve binding characteristics, studies on newer drug delivery methods and design principles to cut down on toxicity (Fig. 14).
+In silico methods can help in identifying drug targets via bioinformatics tools.
+They can also be used to analyze the target structures for possible binding / active sites, generate candidate molecules, check the molecules for their drug-likeness, dock these molecules with the target, rank them according to their binding affinities, further optimize the molecules to improve binding characteristics, studies on newer drug delivery methods and design principles to cut down on toxicity.
+Some popular softwares for drug design are listed in Table 9.